 Fall and spring programs are open to students in grades 11 or 12.
 Students must be actively enrolled in their secondary school throughout their studies at Columbia.
 They are permitted to study for two terms, with continuation into the second term contingent on successful completion of the first.

-The two-term program is open to students that graduated within the past two academic years.
+The two-term program is open to students who graduated within the past two academic years.

 Students are encouraged to apply as early as possible.
 Applications are processed on a rolling basis and will not be reviewed until all application materials have been submitted.